Skip to main content

 No. The application is free.
 Creating a market via the website is free for approved creators (gas only, cents on Base).
 Creating via the x402 Agent API costs $1 USDC per market — paid by the agent wallet, non-refundable on unapproved wallets.

 Yes.
-Address the specific feedback in the rejection email and resubmit.
+Open /create — if your wallet is in rejected state the page shows the recorded reason and a “Reapply” button.
+Address the feedback and resubmit.
 Most applicants who reapply with stronger example markets and a clearer distribution plan are approved on the second attempt.